erichaagdev/mamamech.rocks/README.md

 ## Development

-New site content can be added to the `html` folder.
+New site content can be added to the `public` folder.